Baldins/academic-kickstart/content/home/projects.md

-title = "Learning Pose Estimation for UAV Autonomous Navigation and Landing Using Visual-Inertial Sensor Data" subtitle = "" summary = "In this work, we propose a new learning approach for autonomous navigation and landing of an Unmanned-Aerial-Vehicle (UAV).
-We develop a multimodal fusion of deep neural architectures for visual-inertial odometry.
-We train the model in an end-to-end fashion to estimate the current vehicle pose from streams of visual and inertial measurements.
+title = "Learning Pose Estimation for UAV Autonomous Navigation and Landing Using Visual-Inertial Sensor Data" subtitle = ""
-We first evaluate the accuracy of our estimation by comparing the prediction of the model to traditional algorithms on the publicly available EuRoC MAV dataset.
-The results illustrate a $25 \%$ improvement in estimation accuracy over the baseline.
-Finally, we integrate the architecture in the closed-loop flight control system of Airsim - a plugin simulator for Unreal Engine - and we provide simulation results for autonomous navigation and landing."

 [content]
   # Page type to display.
 E.g. project.
   page_type = "project"